esther-poniatowski/multitask-context-dependent-behavior/ROADMAP.md

 - Sub-Issue:  #60

 ## Current Status
+- Turn firing rate utilities to class.
+- Use stratify in hierarchical bootstrap.
+- Take into account units' batches in hierarchical bootstrap.
+- Gather the trials of all the sessions for one recording site in TrialsProperties.
-Implement the concrete data structure class for storing the properties of the trials and their inclusion/exclusion.
+- Implement the concrete data structure class for storing the neuron-specific properties of the trials and their inclusion/exclusion in the analysis.
+- Recover experimental info dataframes to convert it in a new data structure.

 ## Notes